-- 1. The higher order activity centre at Caboolture and Morayfield which includes regional administration, business, cultural, education, entertainment, health, major retail and residential activities; - A new district level centre in the Caboolture West Declared Master Planned growth area; - 3.
+- 1. The higher order activity centre at Caboolture and Morayfield which includes regional administration, business, cultural, education, entertainment, health, major retail and residential activities; - 2.
+A new district level centre in the Caboolture West Declared Master Planned growth area; - 3.
 Enterprise and employment areas east of the Bruce Highway at Morayfield, Caboolture and Elimbah and a new enterprise and employment area in the Caboolture West growth area; - 4.
 Existing and new residential neighbourhoods offering a wide variety of housing choices and served by a network of local centres and community facilities; - 5.
 Some rural residential areas to be retained; - 6.
 Extensive open space and natural areas integrated into the urban development of the Region to protect waterways and estuarine systems and provide for active and passive recreation; and - 7.
 An integrated transport network that supports active transport, public transport and movement of goods and people within, into, out of, and through the planning area.

-Key features of the Caboolture planning area are shown on Map 3.13.2 - Caboolture. $^{\underline{(3.38)}}$
+Moreton Bay Regional Council Planning Scheme Proposed Amendment for Neighbourhood Development Plan Area No.1 (NDP1) of the Cabooltu West Local Plan (and other consequential amendments to the MBRC Planning Scheme) - State Approval Version August 2021 Key features of the Caboolture planning area are shown on Map 3.13.2 - Caboolture. $\frac{(3.38)}{2}$